-“…the Contractor shall… have the like liability to the Employer, whether under statute or otherwise, as would an architect or…..other appropriate professional designer holding himself out as competent to take on work for such design who, acting independently under a separate contract with the Employer, has supplied such design for or in connection with works to be carried out and completed by a building contractor who is not the supplier of the design.”
+… the same liability to the Employer, whether under statute or otherwise, as would an architect or other appropriate professional designer who holds himself out as competent to take on work for such design and who, acting independently under a separate contract with the Employer, has supplied such design for or in connection with works to be carried out and completed by a building contractor who is not the supplier of the design.

-The meaning of this clause is not plain: you need to know what the liability of an architect or other designer is ‘under statute or otherwise.’
+The meaning of this clause is not plain because you need to know what the liability of an architect or other designer is ‘under statute or otherwise.’

-The implied liability of a construction professional is to ‘use reasonable skill and care’.
+for any services, whether that is contract administration, design, works, surveying etc, the implied liability (or duty) is to ‘use reasonable skill and care‘.
 This is not a very high standard.
 According to Bolam v Friern, a professional meets this standard if:

 - she is reasonably competent